CuriQusEth/new-mini-app-colory/README.md

 ## Learn More

-For detailed step-by-step instructions, see the [Create a Mini App tutorial](https://docs.base.org/docs/mini-apps/quickstart/create-new-miniapp/) in the Base documentation.
+For detailed step-by-step instructions, see the [Create a Mini App tutorial](https://docs.base.org/docs/mini-apps/quickstart/create-new-miniapp/) in the Base documentation.# Force rebuild